-The city is so beautiful at night, with the glowing castle above and twinkling lights from the markets.
+The city is so beautiful at night, with the glowing Heidelberg Castle above the city on the hill and twinkling lights from the markets.
 We really loved having time to just sit and admire it.

 We’ve been wanting to stay in a pub for a while.
-So when we read that we could check that off our list while staying in Heidelberg, we didn’t hesitate to book a room at Kulturbrauerei Hotel.
+So when we read that we could check that off our list while staying in Heidelberg, we didn’t hesitate to book a room at Heidelberger Kulturbrauerei.

 After our wanderings, we stopped in for some of the best beers we’ve had on our trip.
 Buddy opted for their lighter wheat option, but I went for the festive blend which rivaled my beloved glühwein in deliciousness.
-And the gorgeous atmosphere of their brewery really added to the magic.
+And the gorgeous atmosphere of Heidelberger Kulturbrauerei Brewery really added to the magic.
 It was the perfect way to end the night!